-"We were friends up until I was 19, and I thought we were just friends," Ayesha told Kennedy, admitting that she did dodge Steph's first attempt at a kiss.
+"We were friends up until I was 19, and I thought we were just friends," Ayesha told E!, admitting that she did dodge Steph's first attempt at a kiss.
 "I didn't know we had those feelings—I was flattered once I realized halfway through the dive-in that he had other feelings...Oh, he came all the way in and I went like"—she ducked back.
 "It was mid-conversation, it was very..." she shook her head.
 But "we had a do-over!"

 Eventually they did have their first kiss—in the driveway of her parents' house back in North Carolina.
 Steph proposed in that very spot a few years later.

-"Yeah, it was like The Notebook," Steph Curry told Parents.
+"Yeah, it was like The Notebook," Steph told Parents.
 "The plan was to act like we were going to a family cookout.
 So we pulled up to the house, and I stopped in the middle of the driveway, got down on my knee, and went into my spiel.
 Little did I know the whole family was looking out the window, videotaping the moment."

 They got married on July 30, 2011, and a few months later found out they were going to have a baby.
 Ayesha admitted to Parents that she "struggled with that for awhile" because at the time she was still trying to figure out her own next career move.
-Curry was drafted by the Warriors in 2009, signing a four-year contract worth a reported $12.7 million, so they had moved to the Bay Area.
+Steph was drafted by the Warriors in 2009, signing a four-year contract worth a reported $12.7 million, so they had moved to the Bay Area.